simondlevy/Hackflight/README.md

 &ndash; quaternion and gyrometer &ndash; and one PID controller, the [Stabilizer](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/stabilizer.hpp).
-Technically, the quaternion is more properly part of the vehicle state, but because of the availablity of &ldquo;hardware quaternion&rdquo; data from modern sensors like the [EM7180 SENtral Sensor Fusion Solution](https://www.tindie.com/products/onehorse/ultimate-sensor-fusion-solution-mpu9250/), we find it convenient to treat the quaternion as a sensor reading.
-For intertial measurement units (IMUs) like the MPU9250 that do not deliver a hardware quaternion, Hackflight provides a pair of classes &ndash; [MadgwickQuaternionFilter](https://github.com/simondlevy/Hackflight/blob/master/src/filters.hpp#L94-L95)
+Technically, the quaternion is more properly part of the vehicle state, but because of the availability of &ldquo;hardware quaternion&rdquo; data from modern sensors like the [EM7180 SENtral Sensor Fusion Solution](https://www.tindie.com/products/onehorse/ultimate-sensor-fusion-solution-mpu9250/), we find it convenient to treat the quaternion as a sensor reading.
+For inertial measurement units (IMUs) like the MPU9250 that do not deliver a hardware quaternion, Hackflight provides a pair of classes &ndash; [MadgwickQuaternionFilter](https://github.com/simondlevy/Hackflight/blob/master/src/filters.hpp#L94-L95)